riverford/objection/README.md

 use the `construct` macro as it protects against dependencies being stopped on other threads while the construction logic is run.

-`construct` takes the same options as register, but takes them before the body containing the construction code.
+`construct` takes the same options as `register`, but takes them before the body containing the construction code.

 ```clojure